npes/ssi_example_ns/README.md

 Keil uVision 5 project based on TI tivaware ssi example - C:\ti\TivaWare_C_Series-2.1.4.178\examples\peripherals\ssi\spi_master.c

 I changed quite a lot before this project could run, what bugged me most was that i had to include both uart.c and uartstdio.c in the project.
+You also have to include driverlib.lib. startupTM4C123.s is added by keil when selecting the TM4C123GH6PM as device.
 I also changed the pins for UART to use the USB debugger port, i left the original code in there.
+Have a look in the "options for target" to see how linker, preprocessor etc is configured.

+Great stuff, i learned new things ;-)

+How to use:
 Open a Putty serial connection on your local com port that the tiva board is assigned and configure it for 115200, 1-8-1.
 The connect pins PA4 and PA5.
 If you dont see anything immediately in putty, hit the reset switch on the tiva board :-)